masterkram/bytehub/docs/StudyNotes/Module1/ProductionManagment/README.md

 ## The golden age of service

-+ from products to service
++ move from products to service
 + (spare parts, repairs) great source of revenues and profit
 + market size: aftermarkets 5x > OEM Business (*original equipment manufacturer*)
 + high margins: 24% of business revenues generates 45% of gross profits